-Merit Valdsalu / 17 September, 2020
+Merit Valdsalu / September 17, 2020

 Life in 2050 - Worst-Case Climate Scenario RCP8.5

-“If RCP8.5 did not exist, we'd have to create it,” is the harsh truth about the worst-case climate change scenario that concludes the research paper published by the Woods Hole Research Center in the Proceedings of the National Academy of Sciences.
+“If RCP8.5 did not exist, we'd have to create it”: the harsh truth about the worst-case climate change scenario that concludes a study from the Woods Hole Research Center.

-Welcome to 2050 in the worst-case climate scenario RCP8.5.
+Welcome to 2050 in the worst-case climate change scenario RCP8.5.